 When I was younger, I either wanted to be an actor or an archaeologist (Indiana Jones was regularly watched in my house).
 But over time that dream changed.
 Before I had realised I wanted to be a writer, I was fortunate enough to already be doing it professionally.
-One thing which has stuck with me from my childhood dreams is a love for the back story, for learning about the history of a place, a person or in this case a building, specifically the B2 Boutique Hotel and Spa in Zurich.
+One thing which has stuck with me from those childhood dreams, is a love for the back story, for learning about the history of a place, a person or in this case a building, specifically the B2 Boutique Hotel and Spa in Zurich.

 Before my arrival, I only knew a little about the Boutique Hotel and Spa, predominantly that the building used to be a brewery.
 I had chosen to keep myself in the dark; learning about the hotel’s history from my flat in Sydney would have felt like reading the last chapter of a book before having read the first sentence.
 So, I waited patiently.